 - In the drop-down menu, you will find an option to Add slo-mo (Whoa!).
 It is possible that you actually get surprised when you don’t find the option here.
 In that case, click on the three-dot menu button and you might find the said option hidden there.

 - Click on Add slo-mo.
 You can then adjust the speed of the slow-motion effect by moving the slider on the top.
 You can select the part of the video where you want the effect to be applied using the markers at the bottom.

 - When you’re happy with what you’ve done click on the Save a copy button at the top.
 Your video will be saved with the slow-motion effect applied.
 As is quite clear from the saving option, this does not alter the original video in any way and creates a copy of it with the slo-mo applied.

 You may wonder where the file got saved though since it doesn’t really ask for a save location.
 The Photos app usually saves the edited copy in the same folder as the original file.
 This is also true in the case of slo-mo copies of a video.

 There are only three pre-set speeds you can choose from.
 These are – Normal (man icon), Slow (in the middle) and Super slow (tortoise icon).
 The video is already at normal speed so you don’t get selection markers if you select that speed.
-If you select Super slow, you only get a single marker using which you can only select the end point for the effect.
+If you select Super slow, you only get a single marker using which you can only select the endpoint for the effect.
 The start point is always the start of the video.
-With slow speed selection, you get two markers which can be used to select a start and an end point.
+With slow speed selection, you get two markers that can be used to select a start and an endpoint.